andberry/berry-website-astro/src/content/blog/is-nuxt-overkill-for-tiny-projects-no.md

 ---
-title: 'Is Nuxt.js overkill for tiny projects?
-No!'
+title: "Is Nuxt.js overkill for tiny projects?
+No!"
-abstract: 'Using frameworks for small tasks can be seen overkill, but building good modern web websites/apps requires us to take into account lots of things.'
+abstract: "Using frameworks for small tasks can be seen overkill, but building good modern web websites/apps requires us to take into account lots of things."
 createdAt: 20201126
-createdAtDisplay: 'November 26, 2020'
+createdAtDisplay: "November 26, 2020"
 published: true
 tags: [javascript]
-heroImage: 'montreal-skyline.jpg'
+heroImage: "@images/ottawa-rideau.jpg"
 ---

 Obviously this is my **humble**, yet definitive, **opinion**.